7rin0/phpqs/README.md

 ## TODO
-- Add phpmetrics
+- Update phpqs to run phpmetrics
-- Add SensioLabs Security Checker
+- Update phpqs to run Security Checker
-- Add OWASP_Code_Review_Project
+- Implement OWASP_Code_Review_Project

 ## Inside
 This script combines security and quality 100% fuelled by the following great applications: